اَعُوْذُ بِاللهِ مِنَ الشَّيْطَانِ الرَّجِيْمِ

 - Drain the potatoes and mash until there are no lumps present

-- Add the diced onions, grated cheese, salt and pepper
+- Add the melted butter, milk, finely diced onions, salt and black pepper

-- Combine all the ingredients to form a even mixture
+- Combine all the ingredients to form an even mixture

-- Use a fork to create indents to help seal the edges
+- Fold and use a fork to create indents to help seal the edges

-- Brush the top with eggs and place on baking tray
+- Brush the top with the whisked egg and place on baking tray